Classic Albums - 5150

 Lead Guitarists: Eddie Van Halen and Sammy Hagar

 Eddie Van Halen is renowned for his innovative guitar techniques and virtuosic playing, which are on full display throughout "5150."
-His signature style is characterized by two-handed tapping, pinched harmonics, string bending, and whammy bar tricks.
+His signature style is characterised by two-handed tapping, pinched harmonics, string bending, and whammy bar tricks.
 Eddie's contributions to "5150" helped shape the album's sound and showcase his incredible versatility as a guitarist.

 Sammy Hagar, while primarily known as a vocalist, is also an accomplished guitarist.
 His rhythm guitar work complements Eddie's lead playing and adds depth to the band's sound.
 Hagar's style is rooted in blues and hard rock, and he employs techniques such as power chords, barre chords, and palm muting to create solid rhythmic foundations for the songs on "5150."